YathaarthSuri/Flask_Chatting_App/README.md

 # Flask_Chatting_App
 Chatting web app using Flask.

+You can open the app by clicking on this link: https://fast-fjord-27427.herokuapp.com/

 This has been created using HTML and JavaScript for front-end and Python for back-end.

 I have used Socket.io for this app.